shajra/nix-example/README.md

 developer experience for Haskell.

 Note, Dante like Ghcid uses a REPL for faster compilation than a normal Cabal or Stack build.
-So like Ghcid, its errors can fall out of sync with the truth, and you'll need to restart the session with `M-x dante-restart`.
+So like Ghcid, its errors can fall out of sync with a true build, and you'll need to restart the session with `M-x dante-restart`.

 #### Haskell Stack